ahmedeldamity/My-Docker-Notes/README.md

 - Writable Layer: UnionFS adds a writable layer on top of the read-only layers.
 This is where any changes you make while the container is running (like installing new software or creating files) are stored.
 - If you modify a file that exists in one of the read-only layers, UnionFS doesn’t actually change that original layer.
 Instead, it makes a copy of the file in the writable layer and then applies your changes there.
 This is called Copy-on-Write.
 - This process ensures that the original image layers remain untouched, and only the changes you make are stored in the writable layer.

+_______________________

+🐳 `When you create, run and delete a Docker container`

+**1. Container Creation:**

+*Think of creating a container as making a sandwich from a recipe (Docker image) you already have.*

+- Base Image Layers: Docker starts with the base image layers (the sandwich ingredients), which are read-only.
+This means you can look at and use these layers, but you can't change them.
+They're like the pre-made parts of the sandwich.
+- New Writable Layer: On top of these read-only layers, Docker adds a new, writable layer (container layer).
+This layer is where all your changes go, like adding ketchup or mustard to your sandwich.
+If you make changes, they only affect this top layer, not the original ingredients.

+**2. Running the Container:**

+*When the container runs, it uses the combined layers as its file system:*

+- Reading Files: If you read a file (like tasting the sandwich), Docker checks from the top layer down.
+If the file is in the writable layer, it uses that one.
+If not, it looks in the lower read-only layers.
+- Writing Files: If you write or change a file (like adding or removing ingredients), it happens in the writable layer.
+The lower layers stay unchanged, which keeps the original image intact.

+**3. Deleting the Container:**

+- When you delete the container, Docker removes the writable layer.
+The base image layers remain untouched, so you can create a new container from the same image without losing anything.